Which training plan is best for me?

 - Easy to scroll forwards to view future workouts

 - Do not have to be online to view your PDF.
-The PDF is easier to scroll forward to view future weeks and workouts quickly

-- Lacks advanced storage and analysis features
+- Lacks advanced device file storage and analysis features

 There are pros and cons to PDF vs. TP and no real winner.
 If you will use the tools on TP and don’t mind paying for the extra subscription fee that is a good option.
 If you don’t think you will use any of the tools on TP and want to save on the extra subscription fee TP charges you can still use the free Basic subscription.
 If you want the most simple format PDF is the way to go.
+Have more questions about TP vs PDF formats?
+Ask on our Athlete Support Forum!

 Is the FREE Basic version of TrainingPeaks compatible with your LW Coaching MTB training plans?

 TrainingPeaks explained: TrainingPeaks has two subscriptions: Basic (free) and Premium (paid).
 Browse this table to compare features and pricing.
 A Premium (paid) account is not required to use an LW Coaching mtb training plan.
 You can purchase, apply and view any training plan with a Basic (free) account.
 If you want to move workouts around on dates in the future to accommodate scheduling conflicts, a Premium account is required.
 Switching between accounts types is available.
 You never lose your training plan no matter how many times you switch your account between Premium and Basic.
+Have more questions about TP vs PDF formats?
+Ask on our Athlete Support Forum!

 What calculation method should we use when setting heart rate zones in TrainingPeaks?
 I see several options.